coralsmars/ClubMessager/README.md

 New features:

-Chat-ShortCuts MENU, Make you to chat with your friends more faster!
+1、Chat-ShortCuts MENU, Make you to chat with your friends more faster!

-Copy Message's translation
+2、Copy Message's translation

-Video Playback Speeds: Video can be played with 5 Playback Speeds.
+3、Video Playback Speeds: Video can be played with 5 Playback Speeds.

-Screen Sharing in Video Calls
+4、Screen Sharing in Video Calls

-Video Messages
+5、Video Messages

-Other improvements & fixed Bugs.
+6、Other improvements & fixed Bugs.

 ==============更新日志=============